JuinSoft/fortnight/README.md

 ## AI Agent Development

-Our platform leverages ElizaOS to create and manage AI agents that can interact with the MultiversX blockchain.
+Fortnight leverages ElizaOS to create and manage AI agents that can interact with the MultiversX blockchain.
 To create your own agent:

 1. Navigate to the agents directory:
    ```bash